 Located at 49 White Street, the Tribeca Synagogue’s swooping concrete shell has been a distinctive part of Tribeca’s architecture since its completion in 1967.
 Architect William N. Breger designed it in the Formalism style to resemble an abstract eternal flame with a sky-lit sanctuary, but the shape has added benefits: its concave interior amplifies sound wonderfully without electrical assistance.
 The building has served an Orthodox Jewish congregation through three name changes: founded as the Civic Center Synagogue in 1938, the newly constructed building was named the Synagogue for the Arts before becoming the Tribeca Synagogue.

 The iconic firehouse at 14 North Moore Street is most well-known for its appearance in the 1984 movie Ghostbusters (and its 2016 reboot).
 Built in 1903, architect and city superintendent of buildings Alexander H. Stevens designed it as one of New York City’s Beaux-Arts style firehouses, with Baroque style truck entrances.
 The building, which originally was a wider structure with two truck doors, was chopped in half in 1913 during the widening of Varick Street.

-Amongst the decorative and significant pieces of Tribeca architecture stands Tribeca House, with luxury apartments featuring designs to suit every design preference.
+Amongst the decorative and significant pieces of Tribeca architecture stands our Tribeca apartments in Manhattan, with luxury amenities and layouts featuring designs to suit every design preference.
 Contact us today to view the gilded arches of our Art Deco apartments or the minimalist mid-century structures and choose the apartment of your architectural dreams.